bcgov/aps-infra-platform/documentation/gateway/plugins/rate-limiting.md

 - **policy**: `local` | `redis`
 - **limit_by**: `consumer` | `credential` | `ip` | `service` | `header` | `path`
+- **fault_tolerant**: Applies when Kong is connecting to Redis - if Redis is down, do you want to block traffic, or allow it through without limiting

 ## Example